Spock: "The Cage" and the first season

 While the Enterprise is under threat in "Balance of Terror", Spock is accused by Lieutenant Stiles (Paul Comi) of knowing more about the Romulans than he admits when the alien's similar physical appearance is revealed.
-Spock hypothesises that they are an offshoot of the Vulcan race.
+Spock hypothesizes that they are an offshoot of the Vulcan race.
 He saves the Enterprise, manning the phaser station and saves the life of Stiles in the process.
-Spock leads a landing party on the shuttlecraft Galileo in "The Galileo Seven", which is damaged and pulled off course and lands on the planet Taurus II.
-Lieutenant Boma (Don Marshall) criticises Spock's fascination with the weaponry of the natives after the death of Lieutenant Latimer (Rees Vaughn) at their hands.
+In "The Galileo Seven", Spock leads a landing party on the shuttlecraft Galileo, which is damaged and pulled off its course before landing on the planet Taurus II.
+Lieutenant Boma (Don Marshall) criticizes Spock's fascination with the weaponry of the natives after the death of Lieutenant Latimer (Rees Vaughn) at their hands.
 After Scotty uses the power packs of the party's phasers to supply enough energy to get the damaged shuttle back into orbit, Spock decides to dump and ignite the remaining fuel to attract the attention of the Enterprise.
 The procedure is successful and the crew on the shuttle are rescued.

-Spock is reunited with Leila Kalomi (Jill Ireland) in "This Side of Paradise"; after joining an away team to the planet Omicron Ceti III.
-After being affected by planet spores, Spock begins showing emotion and re-initiates his romantic liaison with Kalomi.
+Spock encounters old acquaintance Leila Kalomi (Jill Ireland) in "This Side of Paradise" after joining an away team to the planet Omicron Ceti III.
+After being affected by mind-altering spores, Spock begins acting out of character and with overt emotion, engaging in a romantic liaison with Kalomi, whom Spock had previously rejected when she made advances toward him.
 The impact of the spores on him is cured after Kirk goads him into anger, and once freed of the effects, Spock is able to initiate a solution which cures the rest of the crew.
-Spock attempts to mind meld with a non-humanoid Horta in "The Devil in the Dark", having initially suggested that Kirk should kill the creature.
-Following a second mind meld, Spock relays the history of the Horta and is able to create peace between the aliens and a nearby colony.
+Spock attempts to mind meld with the non-humanoid Horta in "The Devil in the Dark".
+Following the mind meld, Spock relays the history of the Horta and is able to create peace between the aliens and a nearby colony.
 Both Spock and Kirk undertake guerrilla warfare against the occupying Klingon forces on the planet Organia, prior to the establishment of the Organian Peace Treaty in "Errand of Mercy".
 To restore the timeline, he travels with Kirk back to 1930's New York City in "The City on the Edge of Forever".
 He uses technology of that period to interface with his tricorder over the course of the weeks they spend in the period before witnessing Edith Keeler's (Joan Collins) death.